 Fire Pit Guidelines

-A screen is not necessary, but is a good spark inhibitor.
-Use 1/2 inch (13mm) metal mesh screen to cover the top opening of the fire pit.
+A screen during burning is mandatory.
+Use 13mm (½ inch) metal mesh screen to cover the top opening of the fire pit.

 Consider weather conditions when burning as smoke and wind may cause concerns for your neighbours.
-Please be considerate!

 You can get a fire permit online.